What is a Modular Cabin?

 A modular cabin is built to the latest International Residential Codes (IRC).
 These are the highest standards of building practices for framing, wiring, plumbing and energy.
 This is where the differences show up between a Modular and Manufactured home and they are significant differences.
 A modular home, like a site-built home is constructed to the same state, local and regional codes and regulations.

 Our cabins and homes are built out of the weather and to the highest standards.
 They are inspected by the state, then set on your foundation.
+Learn more about the advantages to owning a modular cabin by clicking here.

 Do not mistake modular homes for manufactured or mobile homes due to both being built in a factory setting.